FluxML/Flux.jl/README.md

 all((model(x) .> 0.5) .== y)  # usually 100% accuracy.
 ```

 See the [documentation](https://fluxml.github.io/Flux.jl/) for details, or the [model zoo](https://github.com/FluxML/model-zoo/) for examples.
+Ask questions on the [Julia discourse](https://discourse.julialang.org/) or [slack](https://discourse.julialang.org/t/announcing-a-julia-slack/4866).

 If you use Flux in your research, please [cite](CITATION.bib) our work.